hyperledger/aries-rfcs/features/0434-outofband/README.md

 In the existing Connections and DID Exchange `invitation` handling, the _inviter_ dictates what connection establishment protocol all _invitee_'s will use.
 A more sustainable approach is for the _inviter_ to offer the _invitee_ a list of supported protocols and allow the _invitee_ to use one that it supports.

+### JWE Envelope Parameters

+With two JWE envelope formats at the time of this writing ([RFC0019](../0019-encryption-envelope/README.md) and [RFC0334](../0334-jwe-envelope/README.md)), a mechanism that allows agents to transition from one to the other has become necessary.
+Having the sender of an invitation include the JWE parameters that it supports allows the recipient to select the preferred set to then use with the handshake protocol.

 ### Handling of all Out-of-Band Messages

 We currently have two sets of out-of-band messages that cannot be delivered via DIDComm because there is no channel.
 We'd like to align those messages into a single "out of band" protocol so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.